 - Maybe the column on the left is a bit blurry rather than hard-edged.

 - Are the tower and flags a bit too much in the centre perhaps?

 - I left it feeling it could be improved, but not quite sure how and I didn't want to overdo it.

 - I quite like the ice floes on the river.

-Marion Boddy-Evans, Painting Guide, says:
+Marion Boddy-Evans, About.com Painting, says:

 I don't see the shapes as anything "real" and think you're seeing more there because you know the inspiration behind the composition.
 For me it's a strong geometric abstract, with a composition that leads my eye around through the shapes and colors, pulls me in for a closer look.
 There's a feeling of the elements telling a story, and engaging my imagination as I ponder what it might be, guided by the words "winter" and "River Neva".

 I'd give the shape on the left a bit more color and/or darker tone.
 It blends into the background a bit much at the moment, leaving my eye free to wander off that edge of the painting.
 I would also put another ice floe triangle below it, perhaps two, as the space feels too empty, as if something were missing.